1pt-co/1pt/README.md

 # Backend

-The API runs on a Flask server [hosted on replit](https://repl.it/@paramt/1ptco-API).
+The redirects are stored in a MySQL Database and the [API is written in PHP](https://github.com/1pt-co/api.1pt.co)

 ## 🖥️ API